foundriesio/docs/source/tutorials/ibm.rst

 Connect and send data to IBM IoT
 -----------------------------------

-As soon as the container findes the "ibm.config" file, it will automatically start sending data to the IBM Watson IoT Cloud.
+As soon as the container finds the "ibm.config" file, it will automatically start sending data to the IBM Watson IoT Cloud.

    .. figure:: /_static/tutorials/ibm/conected.png
       :alt: Connecting with IBM Watson IoT